evrentan/restaurant-management/api-gateway/README.md

-# Restaurant Management Spring Cloud Config Server
+# Restaurant Management API Gateway
-Restaurant Management Spring Cloud Config Server to serve configurations to other applications within the Restaurant Management Microservice Architecture dynamically.
+Restaurant Management API Gateway is an application working as a common API Gateway within the Restaurant Management microservice architecture based modules.

+API Gateway is added as a Eureka Client within this project in order to use discovery functions to identify the correct API from the service registry.

-Spring Cloud Config Server runs on 8888 port.
+Spring Cloud Config Server runs on 8081 port.

 ## Table of Contents